-- Large clear glass jar with lid and another container to hold the liquid when you pour it out. - Cup of dirt, sand, some kind of oil, a colored liquid cleaning solution of some kind, piece of paper, piece of gum, etc. (When you "clean up," be sure not to pour the solids down the sink!) - Two boxes, one labeled point source pollution, the other nonpoint source pollution - 4 sets of colored 5 x 5 cards provided; each set labeled with the "Scenarios" on page 15
+- Large clear jar with lid and another container to hold the liquid when you pour it out. - A spoonful of salt, dirt, and vegetable oil and a handful of shredded paper, leaves, or pieces of styrofoam.
+You may choose to add other items to this lesson.
+(When you "clean up," be sure not to pour the solids down the sink!) - 4 sets of colored 5 x 5 cards provided; each set labeled with the "Scenarios" on page 15